 Make sure to include documentation including diagrams, sketches, code comments (Javadoc comments are a must), or any other prototypes.

-Build procedure
+Build procedure√

 Exact build procedures will vary slightly depending on the IDE being used, but generally should be much the same as we are using the maven build tool.